gfavre/sportfac/TECH_DEBT.md

   migration).
 Worth doing for `CAN_REGISTER_SAME_ACTIVITY_TWICE` first, given it just caused a real incident.

+## Static assets have no cache-busting, and `base.html` is duplicated 15×

+Found 2026-08-23: after deploying 4.6.5 to Oron, a normal reload showed FullCalendar's own default event color instead of the new hatched-green "sibling" style — the new JS had loaded (its `<script>` tag is `app.min.js?v={{ VERSION }}`, so a version bump forces a fresh fetch) but the browser served its *cached* `style.css`, which has no such query string and therefore never changes URL between deploys (`STATICFILES_STORAGE` is plain `django.contrib.staticfiles.storage.StaticFilesStorage` — no content hashing).
+Fixed for `style.css`/`not_production.css` in 4.6.6 by adding `?v={{ VERSION }}` everywhere, but two structural issues remain:

+- **No systemic fix, only this one file.** `montreux_epa`/`montreux_passvac` already had this exact `?v={{ VERSION }}` patch on `style.css` from an earlier, unrecorded incident — it was never propagated to the other 13 themes (which is exactly how Oron got bitten this time).
+Per-theme CSS (`coppet.css`, `oron.css`, `vevey.css`, ...) has the identical unversioned-URL problem and hasn't been touched at all.
+Every future static asset added the same way will have the same bug unless someone remembers to version it by hand, every time, in every theme.
+- **`themes/*/templates/base.html` (14 files) and `templates/base.html` are
+  full copies, not `{% extends %}` + block overrides.** Any fix to the shared layout (this cache-busting fix included) has to be hand-applied to all 15 files.
+Easy to miss one (see above) and easy for the copies to drift apart over time regardless.

+Two independent, non-exclusive fixes discussed 2026-08-23, neither started:

+1. **Switch to `ManifestStaticFilesStorage`** (or equivalent hashed storage):
+   Django content-hashes every static file's URL automatically on `collectstatic`, solving this for *every* asset, forever, with no per-template query string to remember.
+Real fix, but bigger and riskier to
+   land: several of these templates use `{{ STATIC_URL }}css/style.css` (raw string concatenation) rather than `{% static %}` — hashed storage only rewrites URLs generated *through* `{% static %}`/`static()`, so those call sites would need converting too, or they'd silently keep serving unhashed/stale URLs. `ManifestStaticFilesStorage` is also strict by default and can fail `collectstatic` outright on any broken asset reference (e.g. a `url(...)` in a CSS file pointing at a missing file) — needs a trial `collectstatic` run to find those before switching in production.
+2. **Extract the shared `<head>` static-asset block** (or more of `base.html`) into one `{% include %}`d partial reused by all 15 `base.html` variants, so a future fix (cache-busting or anything else) is a one-file change instead of 15.
+Smaller, lower-risk, doesn't depend on (1) and could land first.

+No regression test currently guards against a theme missing the `?v=` query string — worth adding one (independent of which fix above is chosen) so a future drift is caught before deploy rather than after, the way this one was.

 ## Performance work already done (2026-08, for reference — not debt)

 Not tech debt, but context for anyone reading this file wondering what's already